aws-lite/aws-lite/plugins/dynamodb/readme.md

 Properties:
 - **`S3Bucket` (string) [required]**
+  - Destination S3 bucket of the snapshot export
 - **`TableArn` (string) [required]**
+  - ARN of the table being exported
 - **`ClientToken` (string)**
+  - Ensures operation request is idempotent
 - **`ExportFormat` (string)**
+  - Format for the exported data, can be set to: `DYNAMODB_JSON`, or `IO`
 - **`ExportTime` (number)**
+  - Point in time (in epoch seconds) from which to export table data
 - **`S3BucketOwner` (string)**
+  - AWS account ID that owns the destination S3 bucket
 - **`S3Prefix` (string)**
+  - S3 bucket prefix to use as the file name and path of the exported snapshot
 - **`S3SseAlgorithm` (string)**
+  - Type of encryption used on the bucket where export data will be stored, can be set to `AES256`, or `KMS`
 - **`S3SseKmsKeyId` (string)**
+  - AWS KMS managed key ID used to encrypt the destination S3 bucket (if applicable)

 ### `GetItem`